REhints/HexRaysCodeXplorer/README.md

   The reconstructed structure is displayed in “Output window”.
 Detailed information about type Reconstruction feature is provided in the blog post “[Type REconstruction in HexRaysCodeXplorer](http://rehints.com/2013-09-02-Type-REconstruction-in-HexRaysCodeXplorer.html)”.

-  From version 1.1 supporting auto reconstruction type into IDA local types storage.
+Also CodeXplorer plugin supports auto REconstruction type into IDA local types storage.

 ![6](img/6.png)